 The treatment is based on what symptoms are present and the exact location of the affected facet joints.
 Medication is often provided to the patient in the form of pain relievers and anti-inflammatory drugs.
 Patients who are experiencing pain due to a compressed nerve (as confirmed by a diagnostic nerve block) can opt to have a therapeutic nerve block performed to achieve extended relief.

 1. Diagnostic – if the blocks provide pain relief, then that joint can be deemed to be the source of the individual’s pain.
 The pain management doctor in San Antonio places numbing medicine and steroid around the nerve endings known as the medial branches.
 These nerve endings provide sensation to the facet joints (no motor function).

 2. Therapeutic – medial branch blocks are typically able to offer three months of pain relief on average.
 The blocks can be repeated as necessary.

 Additional treatment options for facet syndrome include:

 Facet injections – injections directly into the joint for pain relief.

 Radiofrequency ablation – If the facet injection or medial branch block works and then wears off, a radiofrequency procedure may be indicated.
 The RFA has been shown to provide excellent pain relief in over 75% of cases for over a year on average.

 Surgery is rarely indicated for facet syndrome.
 There is not really a good facet replacement procedure.
-Thankfully, those treated nonoperatively typically are able to achieve relief with the San Antonio pain management doctors at Premier Pain Consultants.
+Thankfully, those treated nonoperatively typically are able to achieve relief with the San Antonio pain management doctors at Texas Pain Network.

 If you or a loved one is suffering from Facet Syndrome and would like the best treatment, contact Premier Pain today.
 The practice has a Double Board Certified pain management doctor accepting over 50 insurance plans at multiple locations